-Nonsteroidal anti-inflammatory drugs (NSAIDs) -- help relieve pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs help relieve pain.
 These drugs include naproxen (Aleve) and ibuprofen (Advil, Motrin).
 Side effects can include stomach bleeding when used for a long period of time.

-Acetaminophen (Tylenol) -- another pain reliever.
-Side effects can include kidney damage when large doses are taken.
+Acetaminophen (Tylenol).
+Another pain reliever.
+Side effects can include kidney and liver damage when taken in large doses.

 Complementary and Alternative Therapies

-- Save your energy -- Your doctor may suggest that you slow down and pace yourself, so that you don't overdo it one day and pay for it the next.
+- Save your energy.
+Your doctor may suggest that you slow down and pace yourself, so that you do not overdo it one day and pay for it the next.
 The goal is to maintain a steady, moderate amount of activity that includes regular exercise.

 Nutrition and Supplements